MarkNahabedian/TabletWeaving.jl/docs/src/index.md

 To weave, the weaver first rotates the tablets according to some pattern.
 Rotating the tablets opens a new shed.
-The shuttle is then past through the new shed to finish weaving that row.
+The shuttle is then passed through the new shed to finish weaving that row.

 ```@docs
 rotate!